We Were Wrong About Butter, Now We Might Be Wrong About The Sun

 Supplements in the United States is a $30 billion market.
 So manufacturers are quick to jump on new products whenever they can.
 Society has also told us that people with low levels of vitamin D have significantly higher rates of virtually every disease; from cancer and depression to obesity and osteoporosis.
 There’s no disputing that.
 And at the same time we’ve been conditioned to fear the sun because of sunburn and melanoma.
 So modern health guidelines started telling us to cover our skin at all costs, even when it’s cloud, slather on the sunscreen and then compensate for the lack of sun exposure with vitamin D pills.
 But here’s the problem: the supplement is not the same as that big orange ball in the sky.
 In fact, researchers are now warning people that vitamin D supplementation is a hoax and has been failing in clinical trials, “In November, one of the largest and most rigorous trials of Vitamin D ever conducted, found no impact on cancer, heart disease or stroke.”
 That’s because it wasn’t vitamin D that lowered blood pressure, it was exposure to sunlight.
 And it wasn’t vitamin D that made you live longer, it was how close you lived to the sunny equator.
 Sunlight triggers the release of serotonin and endorphins.
 It reduces the risk of prostate and breast cancer.
 It improves our circadian rhythm.
 It reduces inflammation.
 And it’s free.

-And what about sunburn and melanoma?
-This part really shocked me.
-For starters: for every person who dies of skin cancer, more than 100 die from cardiovascular diseases – diseases that are less common in those getting adequate sunshine in their life.
-In fact Richard Weller, a dermatologist at the University of Edinburgh, says “When I diagnose a basal-cell skin cancer in a patient, the first thing I say is congratulations, because you’re walking out of my office with a longer life expectancy than when you walked in.”
+And what about sunburn and skin cancer?
+For starters: for every one person who dies of skin cancer, more than 100 die from cardiovascular diseases – diseases that are less common in those getting adequate sunshine in their life.
+But the term “skin cancer” encapsulates a variety of diseases, from the benign and non-life threatening, like a basal cell carcinoma, to the much harder to treat and often life-threatening, like melanoma.
+Melanoma continues to be a leading cause of cancer death in New Zealand (around 13 Kiwis are diagnosed with melanoma every single day), is hard to treat and metastasises rapidly.
+But for more treatable afflictions, Richard Weller, a dermatologist at the University of Edinburgh, says “When I diagnose a basal-cell skin cancer in a patient, the first thing I say is congratulations, because you’re walking out of my office with a longer life expectancy than when you walked in.”
 That’s probably because people who get carcinomas, which are strongly linked to sun exposure, tend to be healthy types that are outside getting plenty of exercise and sunlight.